jonnew/cyclops/MANUAL.md

 ### Circuit testing
 To perform basic electrical testing, you we will use the following materials

 - Digital multimeter (DMM).
-A low cost mulitmeter is available from [sparkfun](https://www.sparkfun.com/products/12966).
+A low cost multimeter is available from [sparkfun](https://www.sparkfun.com/products/12966).
 - Jeweler's flat head screwdriver.
 - Oscilloscope (optional, but recommended for performance verification)